kubernetes-sigs/cluster-api/docs/proposals/20240807-in-place-updates.md

 - Before starting an in-place update, a Machine is moved from the current MachineSet (with the old spec) to the MachineSet with the new spec; during this step also the Machine/InfraMachine/BootstrapConfig are updated to the new spec.
-- Machines updating in-place are considered not available, because in-place updates are always considered as potentially disruptive.
+- By default, machines updating in-place are considered not available, because in-place updates are potentially disruptive.
   - If maxUnavailable is 0, a new machine must be created first, then as soon as there is “buffer” for in-place, in-place update can proceed
+- If, instead, the `CanUpdateMachineSet` hook specifies that the required in-place change does not affect availability, the assumption above is dropped and machine updating in-place are considered available, and as a consequence in-place update starts immediately also if maxUnavailable is 0.

 ```mermaid
 sequenceDiagram